 2. You only use 10% of your brain.

 3. Right brain vs left brain - possibly the most widespread myth?

 4. Neuro-Linguistic Programming (NLP) is a valid treatment form.
-(NLP is discredited scientifically - you do not have to look any further than Wikipedia)

 I have included a list of easily readable articles and a lecture below - time to get rid of this nonsense!